binary42/avedac/aved-ui/README.txt

 -----------------------------------------------------------------------------
 To increment the version (version displayed in the "About" box in the graphical user interface)
         $ mvn generate-sources  -P version-increment

+Error logs are written by default on Linux to /var/tmp/